Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

 usable only by Chaotic characters have been rolled back.
 The rat charm is available from Barking Wilder if you are a Xaositect, you ask him the right question, and you have the right component item in your inventory.
-If you install this component without installing the Fixpack, you will not be able to use the Rat Charm.
+If you install this component without installing the Fixpack, you will not be able to use the Rat Charm (PST only).

 The Fiend's Teeth (usable by Morte), Spiked Gauntlets and the Gauntlets of Rending are sold by a merchant named Murk who is restored to Curst.
 His store already contained these items, all I do is